-Hope grows for deal to avoid U.S. tariffs on Mexican goods
+Hope grows for deal to ward off Trump's tariffs on Mexican imports

 Trump has faced resistance within his own Republican Party over the threatened tariffs, with many lawmakers concerned about the potential impact on cross-border trade and on U.S. businesses and consumers.

-White House trade adviser Peter Navarro told CNN Trump’s threatened tariffs might not be needed.
+John Thune, the No. 2 Senate Republican, told reporters: “We have conveyed our concerns to the administration.
+There are a good number of Republican senators who have expressed both publicly and privately to the White House their concerns about this.”

-“We believe that these tariffs may not have to go into effect precisely because we have the Mexicans’ attention” on stemming illegal immigration, Navarro said.
+White House trade adviser Peter Navarro told CNN Trump’s threatened tariffs might not be needed “precisely because we have the Mexicans’ attention” on stemming illegal immigration.

 If the tariffs go ahead, the United States would be in a serious dispute with two of its three top trading partners.
 U.S. relations with China have worsened in the past month as Washington and Beijing have imposed additional tariffs on each others’ imports.